davidh38/german-bank-csv-to-ledger-cli/README.md

 - delete print logs DONE
 - first line in the layout should be headers DONE
 - show nicer layout DONE
-- improve UI -> more snappy (flex maybe)
+- improve UI -> more snappy (flex maybe) DONE
-- improve layout
-- download new transactions automatically
-- get the filename of the new transactions
+- delete the link DONE
 - create bigger popup
+- Popup Naming
 - Improve popup: better naming and longer input fields
 - Check, whether the current browser suggestions are enough
-- improve layout
 - update readme
 - fix Dockerfile
+- code review with a.i
+- suggestion: filter and search bar
+- sort function or filter by uncategorized
+- check brunos improvements
+- suggestion: use ornament
+- suggestion: use lambda island
 - suggestion: switch from javascript to clojurescript
 - suggestion: switch to tailwind or ornament
-- code review with a.i
-- suggestion: filter and search bar
+- suggestion: download new transactions automatically
-- delete the link
+- get the filename of the new transactions

 ## Summary